-While there are some ways to provide limited access, or complete access and do something like disable the ability to print a document, most of the technologies enabling that access can be circumvented.
+While there are some ways to provide limited access or complete access and do something like disable the ability to print a document, most of the technologies enable access to be circumvented.

 This Google Book Search patent application describes “a way to allow a user to view an electronic document while preventing the user from making a copy of it.”

 Inventors: Joseph K. O’Sullivan